 Intangible assets consist of internal-use software development costs, purchased software, channel relationships, client relationships, certain key personnel non-compete agreements, and trade names.
 The Company capitalizes internal-use software development costs when the Company has completed the preliminary project stage, management authorizes the project, management commits to funding the project, it is probable the project will be completed and the project will be used to perform the function intended.
 The Company is amortizing internal-use software development costs and purchased software on the straight-line method over a three-year estimated useful life, a ten-year estimated useful life for channel and client relationships, and an estimated useful life for non-compete agreements equal to the term of the agreement.
 Trade names are determined to have an indefinite useful life.
 The Company evaluates the recoverability of intangible assets at least annually or whenever events or changes in circumstances indicate that an intangible asset's carrying amount may not be recoverable.
 The evaluation of asset impairment requires the Company to make assumptions about future cash flows over the life of the asset being evaluated.
 These assumptions require significant judgment, and actual results may differ from assumed and estimated amounts.
-During the year ended December 31, 2023, the Company recognized an impairment of \$0.1 million related to a trade name write-off of Media Payments, as the Company strategically phased out the trade name of the acquired business.
-During the year ended December 31, 2022, the Company recognized impairments of \$8.1 million related to write-offs of certain trade names, as the Company strategically phased out the trade names of several acquired business, which included BillingTree, Kontrol and Payix.
-During the year ended December 31, 2021, the Company recognized impairments of \$2.2 million related to write-offs of certain trade names, as the Company strategically phased out the trade names of several acquired business, which included TriSource, APS, Ventanex, cPayPlus and CPS.
+During the year ended December 31, 2023, the Company recognized an impairment of \$0.1 million related to a trade name write-off of Media Payments, as the Company strategically phased out the trade names, as the Company strategically phased out the trade names, as the Company strategically phased out the trade names, as the Company strategically phased out the trade names, as the Company strategically phased out the trade names, as the Company strategically phased out the trade names, as the Company strategically phased out the trade names, as the Company strategically phased out the trade names, as the Company strategically phased out the trade names, as the Company strategically pha